BlazOrazem/numencode/readme.md

 **Numencode** is a web application, based on Laravel framework 5.8, that allows publishing, editing and modifying content, organizing, deleting as well as maintenance from a central interface.

-It is used to run websites containing pages, blogs, news, galleries, catalogs and shopping.
+It is used to run websites containing pages, blog, news, galleries, catalogs and shopping.

 **Numencode** is a stand-alone application to create, deploy, manage and store content on web pages.
 Web content includes text and embedded graphics, photos, video, audio and code (e.g., for applications)